 …this aesthetics of interruption functions as a vehicle or catalyst for externalising pulses, anxieties, desires.
 Cinema becomes a sentient contraption that works as a sort of fail-safe device, kicking in when the system created between the filmmaker and his camera practice fails in attempting a harmonious encounter with a given space or experience.

 From Maximilian Le Cain: Beyond the Cretinous World of Images by Esperanza Collado

 Maximilian Le Cain (born 1978) has made more than ninety short, medium and feature length experimental films and videos over the past decade.
 He is a member of Experimental Film Society.

 For an in-depth account of his work in the context of contemporary Irish experimental film, see New Voices in Irish Experimental Cinema, an article by Donal Foreman.

 He is also a film critic.
 He founded and edited Cork Film Centre’s online experimental film magazine Experimental Conversations.
-He regularly programmed experimental film for the Cork-based experimental music/film event Black Sun and has presented avant-garde film events in collaboration with, amongst others, Cork Film Centre and Cork Film Festival, involving filmmakers such as Peter Tscherkassky, Pip Chodorov, James Fotopoulos, Abigail Child and Vivienne Dick.
+He regularly programmed experimental film for the Cork-based experimental music/film event Black Sun and has presented avant-garde film events in collaboration with, amongst others, Cork Film Centre and Cork Film Festival, involving filmmakers such as Peter Tscherkassky, Vivienne Dick, Pip Chodorov, James Fotopoulos, Abigail Child and Christoph Girardet.